-Except for redundant connections it defines an optional spanning-tree edge from the overdetermined type or record instances in connector A to the corresponding overdetermined type or record instances in connector B for a virtual connection graph.
-E.g., from A.R to B.R.
-The full explanation will be given in section 9.4.2.
+Defines optional spanning-tree edge from the overdetermined type or record instances in connector instance A to the corresponding overdetermined type or record instances in connector instance B for a virtual connection graph.
 The types of the corresponding overdetermined type or record instances shall be the same.